bentglasstube/Net-MPD/README.md

 # NAME

-Net::MPD - Blah blah blah
+Net::MPD - Communicate with an MPD server

 # SYNOPSIS